captbaritone/grats/website/docs/01-getting-started/02-cli.md

 # CLI

-Grats includes a command-line utility for extracting your project's GraphQL schema.
+Grats's interface is a command-line utility for extracting your project's GraphQL schema.

-Grats gets both it's [configuration options](02-configuration.md) and the set of TypeScript files to scan from your project's `tsconfig.json` file.
+Grats gets both it's [configuration options](./03-configuration.md) from your project's `tsconfig.json` file.
 By default Grats uses the TypeScript's own algorithm for locating your project's `tsconfig.json`.
 However, if you wish to use a different `tsconfig.json` file, you can specify it with the `--tsconfig` option.

 :::tip
 For guidance on how to make Grats easy run in your project see [Workflows](../05-guides/01-workflows.md).